 - 1. Reading and Reporting: The learners are required to read the (2) required texts for this course along with (1) other book related to the course subject of their own choosing.
 They must write a three page review for each of the required texts (typed, double spaced).
 The first two pages of each review should express the learner's interaction with the text's overall themes and also identify three or four concepts in the book, showing how these may contribute to the learner's philosophy of personal evangelism.
 A third page of each review should be dedicated to one chapter in each text that the learner personally interacts with to either challenge or champion its central argument.
-Due: May 30, 2014 - 2.
-Class Labs: Several aspects of this course are best fulfilled as the learner reflects with other learners on the various topics of our study.
-Therefore labs have been designed to encourage you to reflect in community and develop some practical tools for communicating your faith.
-(Details will be developed in class).
-Due dates will be set at class time. - 3.
+Due: Feb 28, 2016 - 2.
 Imaginative Dialogue in the Gospel: The learner will be asked to prepare a three page (typed, double spaced) imaginative dialogue in the Gospel with an unsaved person.
 The subject will be asked their concepts of understanding the person of Jesus Christ.
 The learner will present the supremacy of Christ in a conversation that will accentuate his credentials as Savior before a skeptical world.
 The learner should do so in a manner that is clarifying but not argumentative and that exalts the moral excellence and authority of Jesus Christ.
-The subject may be of any persuasion the learner may choose (nominally

-Christian, of another primary world religion, or agnostic.)
+The subject may be of any persuasion the learner may choose (nominally Christian, of another primary world religion, or agnostic.)
 The paper should site reference material from at least two published sources used to construct your image of the subject; your interaction with his or her person or your communication of Christ.
-Due: June 30, 2014
+Due: March 9, 2016

-- 4. Personal Evangelism Practicum: This assignment will be designed to assure that the lessons of this course are implemented in a timely fashion.
+- 3. Personal Evangelism Practicum: This assignment will be designed to assure that the lessons of this course are implemented in a timely fashion.
 It will involve a meaningful development of relationship with an unsaved friend or family member through intercessory prayer and culminate in affixing to that intercession a dialogue with said person in the Gospel.
 The details of this assignment to be unpacked in the course of study.
 A one page review of the assignment typed and double spaced.
-Due: July 30, 2014 - 5.
-Final Exam: Due: May 9
+Due: April 30, 2016 - 4.
+Final Exam (Take home): Due: June 30, 2016